Police say FBI agent sexually assaulted 2 women after promise of free tattoos, modeling

 -

-Here’s a secret that’s not really a secret — many people pee in the shower.
-Maybe you’re one of those people who don’t care since it’s all going down the same drain, or perhaps you’re one of those who find it unhygienic.

-B.C. teen with avian flu remains in critical care, source of infection still unknown
+B.C. teen with avian flu remains in critical care, no other cases identified

 The teenager who is infected with the first human case of H5N1 avian influenza acquired in Canada remains in critical care at BC Children’s Hospital, officials said Tuesday.